karanagarwal17/blog/_posts/2017-03-20-data-visualization.md

 ### Keep high data-to-ink ratio

 Data to ink ratio is the ratio of ink used to depict data upon the total ink used.
-Keeping this high would ensure that most of the ink is used in depicting data and the extra "non-data" ink could be removed.
+Keeping this high would ensure that most of the ink is used in depicting data and the extra non-data ink could be removed.
 This would allow user to focus on the data completely and thus would help people in understanding the visualization more easily.

 Some of the best ways to achieve this are -
 + remove the background